spaceFitzpa/scss-postcss-compiler/README.md

 <!-- SETUP -->
 ## Setup

  - Add whatever .scss file you want compiled to CSS and processed with PostCSS to `src/styles/scss/`
  - Update the *package.json* scripts **input** and **output** directories match yours
  - Install any PostCSS plugins you intend to use
  - Update `postcss.config.js` file with any of the plugins you intend to use

 <!-- DEVELOPMENT PROCESS -->
 ## Development

-    `npm run compile:styles` compiles the SCSS from the file you input and outputs the **.css** and **.css.map** files into the `src/styles/css` directory.
-Then PostCSS runs whatever processes you have applied in the postcss.config.js file to your newly created **.css** and **.css.map** files and outputs these processed files into '/dist/styles/css/`
+ - Run `npm run compile:styles`
+ - This compiles the SCSS from the file you input and outputs the **.css** and **.css.map** files into the `src/styles/css` directory.
+ - Then PostCSS runs whatever processes you have applied in the postcss.config.js file to your newly created **.css** and **.css.map** files and outputs these processed files into `/dist/styles/css/`

 <p align="right">(<a href="#top">back to top</a>)</p>